Modularis: Modular Relational Analytics over Heterogeneous Distributed Platforms: Modularis evaluation

 Finally, in Figure~\ref{fig:across}, we depict the total runtime of the monolithic operator compared to the Modularis plan for the distributed join algorithm.
 Our modular integration is from 12 to 28\% slower, depending on the number of machines used, due to the reasons explained before.
 However, the operators present in this plan exhibit the advantage that they can be reused in a variety of queries.

-\subsubsection{Distributed \texttt{ GROUP BY}}
+\subsection{Distributed \texttt{ GROUP BY}}

 In this section, we run the distributed \texttt{GROUP BY} plan presented in Section~\ref{sec:complex-plans:group-by}.
 We show our results in Figure~\ref{fig:groupby_singlekeys}.
-On the left side of the figure, we run the plan across different machine configurations for a workload of 2048 million keys where each key occurs once.
+On the left side of the Figure, we run the plan across different machine configurations for a workload of 2048 unique million keys.
 As expected, the total runtime decreases as the algorithm load is distributed across more nodes.
-On the right side of the figure, we increase the cardinality of each key and we execute the plan for three different machine configurations.
+On the right side of the Figure, we increase the number of distinct keys in the input (and hence the number of groups in the result) and execute the plan for three different machine configurations.
 Because the total execution time is dominated by the network time and the materialization of the tuples, the time is almost steady for each machine configuration.
-There is a small decrease in the aggregation time when more groups are present, since the underlying hash map used by the \texttt{ReduceByKey} operator has to reallocate less memory because it assigns more elements to the same groups.
-However, this effect is negligible compared to the two plan phases mentioned before.
+Overall, we observe that Modularis performs grouping of billion of elements in a few seconds without having to design a specialized monolithic operator for this cause but mainly by reusing existing system components.